The Spring to Come: Part three – The Eastern Wind

 Cezary returns to Warsaw, seeking a job from Simon.
 Convinced that both revolution and a return to tradition are futile attempts to improve the well-being in Poland, begins a correspondence with Anthony Lulek – a devoted Marxist rhetorician.
 Cezary rejects Simon's political actions, convinced that he is not doing anything to unite Poland, relieve the oppressed of their duties, and accuses him of cowardice.
 Cezary reunites once again with Laura and learns that the woman loved him deeply and is saddened by the fact that she had to marry to save her reputation.
 He ends up leaving her without solace.
 As spring comes by, Cezary dressed up in an army suit joins a protest of unionized workers, heading head-straight into stationed police forces, in front of the protest.

 Analysis

 Revolution

 Even though the communist leaders in Poland during the 1950s read the book from the prism of Marxist analysis, Żeromski is clear in his stance about the revolution.
 Even though the main character throughout the entire novel is firm in his stance that the oppressed must be uplifted from their suffering, he rejects revolution as a means of achieving that.
 The revolution leads to mismanagement of labour, human cruelty, food shortages, all of which later serve as fertile ground for violence motivated by racial hatred.
-As he grows to love his mother, forced to do labour at old age, later stripped of her wedding-ring upon her death – Cezary rejects the foundation of dialectical-materialist thinkers, which is to achieve freedom through armed conflict.
+As he grows to love his mother, forced to do labour at old age, later stripped of her wedding-ring upon her death – Cezary rejects the foundation of dialectical-materialist thinkers, which he thinks is to achieve freedom through armed conflict.